Click on each question below to see my response.

 If your dog won’t take food rewards, don’t panic!
 We’ll work on that.

-I recommend a sturdy harness and martingale collar (as a backup) for nearly all dogs.
+I recommend a sturdy Y-front harness and martingale collar (as a backup) for nearly all dogs.
+I also recommend a 10' leash, preferably biothane.

 I’ll never recommend tools that are designed to punish your dog, such as prong collars, e-collars, choke collars, etc. These are completely unnecessary, even for dogs who have serious behavior issues.
 If you’ve used these in the past (or even in the present), I won’t shame you or lecture you for it.
 I once used them, too.